BorrowSanitizer/docs/src/dev/retags.md

 #### 5. Interior Mutable Fields (`ptr`)
 A pointer to a global constant array of pairs of `i64` values.
 Each pair consists of the offset and size of an interior mutable field within the pointee type.

-Up until this point, we have indicated that a borrow tag as uniquely identifies *a* permission.
-However, a pointer's borrow tag will provide different access capabilities depending on the range within the layout of the type that is being accessed.
-This is mainly relevant for types that contain `UnsafeCell`, which provides interior mutability.
-For example, if we have a reference `x: &(u32, UnsafeCell<u32>)` then writing through `x.0` is undefined behavior, but we want to allow writing through `x.1`.

-To handle this, each retag needs to have access to the offsets and sizes of the fields of the pointee type that are covered by `UnsafeCell`.
+Each borrow tag may provide different access capabilities depending on the range within the layout of the type that is being accessed.
+This is relevant for types that contain `UnsafeCell`, which provides interior mutability.
+For example, if we have a reference `x: &(u32, UnsafeCell<u32>)` then writing through `x.0` is undefined behavior, but we want to allow writing through `x.1`.To handle this, each retag needs to have access to the offsets and sizes of the fields of the pointee type that are covered by `UnsafeCell`.
 We will store this information as a constant array of pair of integers.
 We do not need to emit any additional branching to handle interior mutable enums, since if one variant contains an `UnsafeCell`, then the entire enum is considered interior mutable (see [`UnsafeCellVisitor`](https://github.com/rust-lang/miri/blob/751fca02946d501c3ffcdd8e63793546a8d85b31/src/helpers.rs#L602)).
 We also will provide a new unstable flag `-Zcodegen-retag-no-precise-interior-mut` to enable this behavior by default for all aggregate types, matching Miri's `-Zmiri-tree-borrows-no-precise-interior-mut` flag.

 ### Expanding Retags